fenago/apache-solr/lab_guides/Lab_1.md

 productivity, and additional efforts due to duplication of work.
 Why?
-Just because of not having the right information available quickly, without a search; it is something that we can\'t even think of.
+Just because of not having the right information available quickly, without a search; it is something that we can't even think of.
 Most such use cases comprise the following key
 requirements: